Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

 Toroidal Harmonic constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-An equilibrium poloidal field has a plasma and coilset contribution.
-When we optimise coil currents, we also have to re-solve the equilbrium solution for the plasma.
-We can use the following premise that our equilibrium solution will not change if the coilset contribution to the poloidal field (vacuum field) is kept the same in the region occupied by the core plasma (i.e. the region characterised by closed flux surfaces).
+An equilibrium poloidal field has a plasma and coilset contribution.We can use Toroidal Harmonic (TH) functions to approximate the coilset contribution to the poloidal magnetic flux using equations :eq:` ToroidalHarmonics `and :eq:` PoloidalFlux `.
-If we constrain the core plasma while altering (optimising) other aspects of the magnetic configuration, then we will not need to re-solve for the plasma equilibrium at each iteration.
-We can decompose the vacuum field into Toroidal Harmonics (TH) to create a minimal set of constraints for use in optimisation.

-There are benefits to using TH as a minimal set of constraints:
-- We can choose not to re-solve for the plasma equilibrium at each step, since the coilset contribution to the core plasma (within the LCFS) is constrained.
-- We have a minimal set of constraints (a set of harmonic amplitudes) for the core plasma contribution, which can reduce the dimensionality of the problem we are considering.
-We get the TH amplitudes/coefficients, :math:`A(\tau, \sigma)`, from the following equations:

 .. math::
    :label: TH_no_currents